-Flood, T. R., Montanari, S., Wicks, M., Blanchard, J., Sharpe, H., Taylor, L., Kuennen, M. R. and Lee, B. J.et al (2020) Addition of pectin-alginate to a carbohydrate beverage does not maintain gastrointestinal barrier function during exercise in hot-humid conditions better than carbohydrate ingestion alone.
+Flood, T. R., Montanari, S., Wicks, M., Blanchard, J., Sharpe, H., Taylor, L., Kuennen, M. R. and Lee, B. J. (2020) Addition of pectin-alginate to a carbohydrate beverage does not maintain gastrointestinal barrier function during exercise in hot-humid conditions better than carbohydrate ingestion alone.
 Applied physiology, nutrition, and metabolism = Physiologie appliquee, nutrition et metabolisme, 45 (10). pp. 1145-1155.
 ISSN 1715-5320

 apnm-2020-0118_Final_figs.pdf - Accepted Version